kelvinthh/btc-playground/README.md

 # BitCoin Playground

-It's just me messing with BitCoin/Blockchain stuff, created with React Native Web,
+It's just me messing with BitCoin/Blockchain stuff, created with React Native Web.

 ### Features:
 1. Generate nmemonic words of your choice of length (12-24).